2009 Family Circle Cup

-The 2009 Family Circle Cup was a women's tennis event on the 2009 WTA Tour, which took place from April 13 to April 19.
+The 2009 Family Circle Cup was a women's tennis event on the 2009 WTA Tour, which took place from April 13 to April 19, 2009.
 The event was hosted at the Family Circle Tennis Center, in Charleston, South Carolina, United States.
-It was the second and last event of the clay court season played on green clay.
+It was the second and last event of the clay court season played on green clay courts.
 The total prize money offered at this tournament was US$1,000,000.
+Sabine Lisicki, who was seeded 16th, won the singles title.